ATOMNFT/ESP32-TTGO-T-Display-Hub/Arduino Files/User_Setup Files/README.md

 # Directions for use

-- If you do not have the TFT_eSPI library by Bodmer installed, go ahead a download it from <a href=https://github.com/Bodmer/TFT_eSPI>HERE</a>
+- If you do not have the TFT_eSPI library by Bodmer installed, go ahead a download it from <a href=https://github.com/Bodmer/TFT_eSPI>HERE</a> and manually install/add it to your library folder
   Or install it through Arduinos library manager.

 - Make a full backup of your \Arduino\libraries\ folder and keep it somewhere safe to revert to if you run into any errors.

-- Add these files to your "C:\Users\YOURNAME\Documents\Arduino\libraries\TFT_eSPI-master" folder.
+- Add these User_Setup files to your "C:\Users\YOURNAME\Documents\Arduino\libraries\TFT_eSPI-master" folder.
 (Your folder might be titled slightly different but look for TFT_eSPI folder.)

   <br>